cgwid/python_azure_function_openai/README.md

 # python_azure_function_openai

-Azure function written with Python that calls OpenAI with model, prompt, max_tokens, and temperature and returns the results as a text string.
+The "completionopenai" folder contains an Azure function written with Python that calls OpenAI with model, prompt, max_tokens, and temperature and returns the results as a text string.
 The API call to the azure function can be incorporated into any type of application.
 Pass the same parameters (model, prompt, max_tokens, and temperature) when calling the azure function which will pass it to OpenAI call.
 The API key for OpenAI is stored in Azure Key Vault